The best four doors ever!

 It apparently took little Enzo 10 years from his birth in 1898 to be stung by the racing bug, which happened when his father took him to a car race in Bologna.
 Enzo had an older brother and early on dreamt of becoming an opera singer, but the Spanish flu that swept across the world at the time killed both Enzo’s older brother and his father, forcing him to grow up quickly and lay his ideas of a singing career to rest.
 He joined the army in 1917 and was very close to dying from the flu as well shortly thereafter, but survived and was honorably discharged the same year.
 Rather than becoming a soldier, his big dream was now to work for Fiat, but his application was rejected, which we should perhaps all be grateful for.

 Enzo instead went on to work for a company called Costruzioni Meccaniche Nazionali for whom he also debuted as a racing driver.
 He took part in a number of races over the coming years with quite some success, before a very defining moment for him but also for the larger automobile world occurred in 1923, when Enzo met the parents of the noble flying ace Francesco Baracca.
 Baracca had done some heroic flights but later perished in the war, and his parents now invited Enzo to use their son’s coat of arms on his cars for good luck.
-You’ve guessed it, that coat of arms was none other than a prancing horse, and the Ferrari logo had thus been born.
+You’ve guessed it, that coat of arms was none other than a prancing horse, and so the legendary Ferrari logo was born!

 The original look, and use of the Cavallino Rampante!